YellowArchitect/Scaleborn/README.md

 ### Congrats!
 You can now play Scaleborn!

 *If the .bat file doesn't work, you can do thing manually.
-You need to copy the mods and config folders included in this downloaded and paste them in a new folder named Scaleborn in the .minecraft folder.
+You need to copy the mods, config, and scripts folders included in this downloaded and paste them in a new folder named Scaleborn in the .minecraft folder.
 One way to get to .minecraft is to press Windows + r buttons, type in %appdata%/.minecraft and press enter.
 Once you do this, launch the forge-1.12.2-1.12.2-14.23.5.2855-installer.jar file and continue follwing the instructions above as normal.

 **If you encounter a java heap problem, you need to increase the amount of ram you allocate, or may simply need a more powerful computer.